ahan-halder/rolloutguardian/README.md

 ## 1. Overview

-**BlastGate** is a resilience-aware release gate for Harness.
+**RolloutGuardian** is a resilience-aware release gate for Harness.
 It sits between a feature-flag rollout decision in **FME** and the moment that decision actually reaches users, and asks one question no existing tool asks: *does the blast radius of this rollout have chaos-tested resilience coverage and a healthy error budget right now?*

-If the answer is yes, BlastGate stays out of the way.
-If the answer is no, BlastGate blocks or flags the rollout through Harness's own OPA-based governance, explains exactly which service is under-covered and why, and — the part that turns this from a linter into a tool people actually adopt — generates the smallest possible chaos experiment that would close precisely that gap.
+If the answer is yes, RolloutGuardian stays out of the way.
+If the answer is no, RolloutGuardian blocks or flags the rollout through Harness's own OPA-based governance, explains exactly which service is under-covered and why, and — the part that turns this from a linter into a tool people actually adopt — generates the smallest possible chaos experiment that would close precisely that gap.